 Tape backup has a time and place, but it has limited abilities as a stand-alone backup and disaster recovery solution.
-Azure site recovery can enhance your tape backup with offsite replication, minimal onsite maintenance, up to ninety-nine years of data retention, no capital investment, and minimal operational costs.
+Azure site recovery can enhance your tape backup with offsite replication, minimal onsite maintenance, up to ninety-nine years of data retention, minimal or no capital investment, and minimal operational costs.
 Azure backup stores three copies of your data in three different locations in the data center, and then another three copies in a remote Azure data center, so you never have to worry about losing data.

 If you’re in a Windows virtual environment, Azure’s built-in integration for additional backup will be a quick and painless solution.
-Azure site recovery natively integrates with System Center and HyperV architectures, creating a robust and seamless cohesion between Azure, System Center, and HyperV.
+Azure site recovery integrates with System Center and HyperV architectures, creating a robust and seamless cohesion between Azure, System Center, and HyperV.

 2. Host and Develop Web and Mobile Apps